 No HVAC system lasts forever.
 Most units have a lifespan of about 10 to 20 years.
 As your system gets older, its efficiency naturally declines, which means your energy bills will start to creep up, even with perfect maintenance.
 Eventually, you’ll reach a point where replacing the unit is more cost-effective than continuing to repair it.
 Factoring in this future replacement cost is the final step in calculating the true TCO.
 When you start noticing signs of aging, you can schedule a Virtual Tele-Tech appointment to start evaluating your options without pressure.

-How Do Local Energy Costs Affect Your TCO?
+How Do Local Energy Prices Impact Your HVAC Cost?

 Where you live plays a huge role in the total cost of owning your HVAC system.
 It’s not just about the purchase price; it’s about what you pay to run it month after month.
 Local utility rates and our distinct North Carolina climate are two of the biggest factors that influence your long-term spending.
 Understanding how these elements work together will help you choose a system that keeps your home comfortable without causing sticker shock every time you open your utility bill.
 Let’s break down what you need to know about our local energy landscape.